pbberlin/go-pwa/README.md

 ## Gorm

-* `save` first updates by primary key.
-Then selects whether the record exists.
-And if not, inserts.
+### Requirements

+* Upsert

+* Associations 1:1, 1:n, m:n

+* Compound unique constraints

+### Peculiarities

+* Uniqueness indexes should include the deletion date column;
+  fields of gorm.Model must explicitly embedded

+* gorm.Model incurs a lot of noise

 * `create` inserts.
 On conflict adds DB specific jargon for upsert/merge.

-* Caveat: uniqueness indexes should include the deletion date column
+* `save` first updates by primary key.
+  If no rows are affected, a `select` is issued.
+If the record does not exist, it gets inserted.

+* `create` and `save` do not associate with existing unique assocations.
+  Instead they fail at creating the same association,
+  then they create an m:n record with the association ID 0;
+  and without giving any error.

 ### Relations / Associations